lacey-griffith/wave-content-map-generator/README.md

 # Wave ContentMap Generator

-This Node.js script generates a `contentMap.js` object used in Convert deployments by importing a client-provided CSV.
+This Node.js script generates a `contentMap.js` object used for a Convert deployment.
+The contentMap can be created by importing a client-provided CSV using the following formatting criteria.

 ---

 ## 📥 Input Format
 Export the Excel file as a **CSV (Comma-Separated Values)** file named: WaveUrls.csv